Hiutaky/MoneyPrinterV3/README.md

 # MoneyPrinterV3
-This version of MoneyPrinter works using Bun instead of node, so if you're not using Bun yet, please install it first:
+This version of MoneyPrinter (partially based on https://github.com/FujiwaraChoki/MoneyPrinterV2 by @FujiwaraChoki ) works using Bun instead of node, so if you're not using Bun yet, please install it first:

 ```bash
 npm install -g bun